 A number of risks on the corporate risk register relate to this theme - they range between current risk levels of 12 and 15 (yellow and amber risk areas), all with actions in place to seek to mitigate the risks.
-These include the finalisation of a workforce strategy and the current programme of role re-design and realignment being led by the Executive Team, taking the opportunities presented by the voluntary early release scheme.
+These include the finalisation of a workforce strategy and the current programme of role re-design and realignment being led by the Chief Executive and Executive Team, maximising the opportunities presented by the voluntary early release scheme and other senior staff movements.